RylanYancey/simple-simplex/docs/NOISECONFIG.md

 1. Octaves

-    Refers to the amount of bleh im done with this for noww
+    Refers to the amount of bleh im done with this for now, will add more docs later.